 - Tuscan-inspired bedrooms: This Mediterranean decorating style uses lots of sun-kissed earth tones, including terracotta, gold, olive green, brown, and brick red.
 You'll often find small touches of turquoise or bright blue used as an accent, but not as the primary color.

 - Contemporary or minimalist bedrooms: These modern retreats typically have a simple palette limited to neutrals or black, white, and gray.
-Shots of bright color in bedding, artwork, or other small accents is common.
+Shots of bright color in bedding, artwork, or other small accents are common.

 - Coastal style: Lots of blue, white, and sandy tan are hallmarks of the beach theme, along with shots of red, orange or green as accents.